 Everett has been defying odds since the day he was born.
 He spent the first month of his life in the NICU weighing only four and a half pounds after birth.
 Doctors quickly spotted abnormalities with his liver functions but it would be years before Everett would receive an official diagnosis of his liver.

 Everett’s parents, Shauna and Erin, lived in Washington with their oldest son Kelan, when Everett was born.
 The family didn’t become North Carolina residents until 2014 when Erin, now a First Lieutenant in the Army, got orders to move to Fort Bragg.
 Shauna thinks this was the best move they could have asked for because it led them to Duke University Hospital.
 It was here that Everett finally received a diagnosis, Alagille Syndrome, and although he doesn’t actually have the mutated genes associated with the Syndrome he fit all the criteria.
-It was after their big move to the Tar Heel state that doctors saw that Everett’s health wasn’t improving so on December 2015 he was put on the organ transplant list at 4 years old.
+It was after their big move to the Tar Heel state that doctors saw that Everett’s health wasn’t improving, so on December 2015, he was put on the organ transplant list with 4 years of age.

 On April 20th Shauna received a phone call in the middle of the night.
 Before answering she knew that the call meant that her son would finally be getting a healthy liver.
 Shauna was home alone with her three boys, including the latest addition to their family, Asher.
 Erin was away attending Basic Officer Leader Course (BOLC) at Virginia’s Fort Lee but as luck would have it his graduation was that morning, meaning both parents were able to be present for Everett’s transplant surgery.